 When you’re looking at the gap between your door and its trim or frame, look at it from several different angles.
 If there’s an issue with one side of the door, it may be an issue with one of your hinges.
 In that case, you’d need to adjust that hinge.
 If there are issues on both sides of the door, then it’s probably a problem with the frame itself.
 You can use shims or caulk to fix problems with door gaps that are too wide or too narrow.

 When doorframes are installed, they’re set so that the strike plate is perfectly aligned with the knob or latch hole in the door.
 Over time, however, woodworkers often will tweak a crooked doorframe by moving the strike plate off-center.
 This gives you an instant way to remedy any gaps between doors and frames — move the striker plate on either side of the door until it closes perfectly.
 There’s no need for tools; just loosen a couple of screws and move it up or down accordingly.

 There’s a right and wrong way to hang a door.
 If there’s too much space between the door and trim, cold air can seep in, and if there’s too little space, the door might not close properly.
 Consumers are more aware than ever before about how they can save money on heating and cooling bills.
 One great way is to make sure the doors are installed properly and have just the right amount of gap.

 With offices in Alabama and Florida, EcoView doors is a leading supplier of factory-fresh premium doors for your door replacement needs.
-We provide doors in a variety of options including steel doors and fiberglass doors.
+We provide doors in a variety of options, including steel doors and fiberglass doors.
 Our doors and windows are of better quality than anything on the market and lead to savings without compromising on aesthetics.
 Our professional installers make sure the gap is just perfect.
-Check out their work here.
+Check out our work here.